 Call Crain Brogdon, LLP at 214-522-9404 for a complimentary consultation to discuss your options for compensation.

-The answers that follow can help you understand more about the process of pursuing compensation for injuries sustained in Texas amusement park accidents.
+When it comes to complicated areas of law like amusement park accident compensation, there’s no end to the questions our clients ask.
+We believe the answers that follow will help you understand more about the process of pursuing compensation for injuries sustained in Texas amusement park accidents.

-The statute of limitations for amusement park claims for personal injury is within two years of the injury.
-After two years, you are barred from filing a lawsuit for damages.
-In wrongful death cases, the statute of limitations is two years as well.
-However, the clock does not start ticking until the death of the injured person.
+The statute of limitations for amusement park claims for personal injury is two years from the date of injury.
+This means that after two years you are barred from filing a lawsuit for damages.
+In wrongful death cases, the statute of limitations is two years as well; however, in these cases, the clock starts ticking when the person dies, not when they become injured.

 The amount of compensation you receive depends on the seriousness of your injuries as well as the competence of your Dallas amusement park accident attorney.
 Depending on the case, a skilled advocate may be able to recover more than quadruple the amount the insurance company is offering.

 Yes.
-There is no upfront payment required when you go with Crain Brogdon, LLP.
-We handle all of the costs associated with filing a claim for compensation, and we receive our fee from your settlement offer or verdict.
+There is no upfront payment required when you allow Crain Brogdon, LLP to represent you.
+We handle all of the costs associated with filing a compensation claim, and we receive our fee from your settlement offer or verdict.
 If you receive zero, you pay zero.

-That depends on whether you have an experienced Dallas amusement park accident attorney representing you.
+Your chances of getting the maximum possible compensation in your case depend on numerous factors.
+One of the most important ones is whether you have an experienced Dallas amusement park accident attorney representing you.
 Without one, insurance companies use what tactics they can to pay less or deny claims altogether.

 If you want to maximize your claim’s potential, you should not communicate with the insurance company before consulting with an amusement park injury lawyer.
 The insurance adjuster’s job is to find a way to reduce or deny your claim.
 They will use anything you unwittingly say as a reason to pay less or nothing at all.

-If you need further clarification on any of the issues related to Texas amusement park accidents, an experienced amusement park injury lawyer from our team is ready to take your call and provide you with answers.
+Do you need further clarification on any of the issues related to Texas amusement park accidents?
+An experienced amusement park injury lawyer from our team is ready to take your call and provide you with answers.
+Reach us at 214-522-9404 now.

 You deserve the full extent of the available compensation for your losses.
 Call 214-522-9404 to speak with an amusement park injury lawyer today.